AFC Unirea Slobozia: History

-Unirea achieved promotion to Divizia B at the end of 1985–86 season, detaching in the last two rounds after a spectacular duel with Sportul 30 Decembrie.
-The team managed by Constantin Dinu was composed among others from following players: D. Soare, Suciu, Șoltuz, S. Drăguț, R. Gogan, D. Cristea, I. Țanicoiu, M. Ene, I. Iordache, Dumitru, I. Lupu, I. Constantin (34 goals), N. Vintilă, Păun and Dănilă.
+Unirea earned promotion back to Divizia B at the end of the 1985–86 season, pulling clear during the final two rounds following a close battle with Sportul 30 Decembrie.
+The team, managed by Constantin Dinu, included Soare, Suciu, Șoltuz, Drăguț, Gogan, Cristea, Țanicoiu, Ene, Iordache, Dumitru, Lupu, Constantin, who scored 34 goals, Vintilă, Păun and Dănilă.

-In the 1986–87 season, managed by Nicolae Dumitru as head coach in the first part of the season and Emanoil Hașoti in the second part, Unirea reinforced with new players such as M.Istrate, M. Dinu, Ad.
-Cîrîc, H. Mihale, C. Gache, C. Prepeliță, V. Roșu, S. Bătrâneanu and Cr.
-Mustacă, was ranked 7th in Series I. The stay in second division lasted only two seasons, as in the 1987–88 season Ialomițenii finished 16th in its series being relegated to Divizia C.
+In the 1986–87 season, Unirea was managed by Nicolae Dumitru during the first part of the campaign and Emanoil Hașoti during the second.
+Reinforced by players such as Istrate, Dinu, Cîrîc, Mihale, Gache, Prepeliță, Roșu, Bătrâneanu and Mustacă, the club finished 7th in Series I. Its stay in the second tier lasted only two seasons, as Ialomițenii finished 16th in 1987–88 and were relegated to Divizia C.

-The promotion was immediate.
-Unirea, under the leadership of Constantin Prepeliță as player-coach in the first part of the season and Vasile Dobrău in the second part, won Series IV of Divizia C in the following campaign.
-Also, Slobozenii managed to reach the quarter-finals of Cupa României passing two first division teams, Universitatea Cluj 1–0 in the first round and FC Bihor Oradea 2–0 in the second round, being eliminated by Steaua București 1–3.
-The squad was composed among other players from M. Istrate, Matei, S. Drăguț, I. Țanicoiu, Ad.
-Cîrîc, Nedelciu, I. Iordache, Ioniță, Paraschiv, C. Prepeliță, Proșteanu, Vlase, Mîndru, N. Vintilă, Piștalu, Costin, Gh.Iovănescu, I. Constantin.
+Promotion was immediate.
+Under Constantin Prepeliță as player-coach during the first part of the season and Vasile Dobrău during the second, Unirea won Series IV of Divizia C in the 1988–89 campaign.
+Slobozenii also reached the quarter-finals of the 1988–89 Cupa României, eliminating two first-division teams, Universitatea Cluj 1–0 in the first round and Bihor Oradea 2–0 in the second round, before losing 1–3 to Steaua București.
+The squad included Istrate, Matei, Drăguț, Țanicoiu, Cîrîc, Nedelciu, Iordache, Ioniță, Paraschiv, Prepeliță, Proșteanu, Vlase, Mîndru, Vintilă, Piștalu, Costin, Iovănescu and Constantin.

-In Divizia B, Unirea competed in Series I, finishing the 1989–90 season in 13th place, just one point above the relegation line, followed by 8th place in the 1990–91 season and 9th place in the 1991–92 season.
-However, the 1992–93 season ended in last place out of 18 teams, resulting in relegation after four seasons in the second division.
+In Divizia B, Unirea competed in Series I, finishing 13th in 1989–90, just one point above the relegation zone, followed by 8th place in 1990–91 and 9th in 1991–92.
+However, the 1992–93 season ended with the club in last place out of 18 teams, resulting in relegation after four seasons in the second division.

+In the summer of 1993, the club was renamed ASA 93 Slobozia and competed in Series II of the 1993–94 Divizia C, finishing 19th out of 20 teams and being relegated to the Ialomița County Championship.
+After reverting to the name Unirea Slobozia, the club won the Divizia D Ialomița title in the 1997–98 season and defeated Șantierul Naval Tulcea, the Tulcea County champions, 2–0 in the promotion play-off, returning to the third division after a four-year absence.

+In Divizia C, Unirea competed in Series II, finishing 12th in 1998–99 and 14th in 1999–2000.
+However, the club encountered financial problems in the early 2000s and withdrew after the first half of the 2000–01 season, being subsequently dissolved.